MosesSupposes/Purescript-By-Example/text/chapter11.md

 You win!
 ```

-The game is very simple, but the aim of the chapter is to use the `purescript-transformers` package to build a library which will enable rapid development of this type of game.
+The game is very simple, but the aim of the chapter is to use the `transformers` package to build a library which will enable rapid development of this type of game.

 ## The State Monad

-We will start by looking at some of the monads provided by the `purescript-transformers` package.
+We will start by looking at some of the monads provided by the `transformers` package.

 The first example is the `State` monad, which provides a way to model _mutable state_ in pure code.
 We have already seen an approach to mutable state provided by the `Effect` monad. `State` provides an alternative.